PalmStudio/XPalm.jl/README.md

 - Add model dependency in sex determination
 - in the former verion TT_flowering was changing over plant development. here we fixed it, to update if necessary
 - calibration of 'final_potential_biomass' check on ECOPALM data the maximum number of furit and maximal individual fruit
+- Add peduncle carbon demand and biomass for the female
+- add harvest management: remove fruits, remove leaves
+- Review how maintenance respiration is computed
+- Compute the trophic status of the phytomer and females as a proper process (see number_fruits + sex_determination)